Cyber Security and DW Spectrum

 System Administrators have the option of integrating the DW Spectrum system with an LDAP server to enable centralized management or reset of IT credentials by their IT Administrator.

-DW Spectrum includes key technologies to ensure the integrity of information within and produce by the system.
+DW Spectrum includes key technologies to ensure the integrity of information within and produced by the system.

 This includes: